Earn a cyber security master's degree from the No. 1 ranked cyber security program in the nation

-The UTSA Master of Science in Information Technology Cyber Security concentration is designed to provide information technology professionals with the essential technical and business skills necessary to become a stellar cyber professional.
+The UTSA Master of Science in Information Technology, Cyber Security concentration is designed to provide information technology professionals with the essential technical and business skills necessary to become a well-versed cyber professional.

 Earn your degree from UTSA–the No. 1 ranked cyber security program and become a part of the burgeoning cyber security community in San Antonio.

 Current resume: Optional requirement, include employment or other related experience.